-Joel Townsend, author of the upcoming nonfiction book, tentatively titled Christian Mindfulness, provided this review of former literary agent Mark Malatesta.
+Joel Townsend, author of the nonfiction book Christian Mindfulness (not yet published), provided this review of former literary agent Mark Malatesta.
 Joel worked with Mark to improve his query letter, book proposal, and manuscript, which resulted in literary agency representation with Hartline Literary Agency.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Joel Townsend.

 Mark Malatesta Review by Joel Townsend